kwan22/consistency/science.md

   <img src="./media/science/5a_rescue_fast2.webp" width="480"/>   <img src="./media/science/5a_rescue_fast2_labeled.png" width="480"/> <br>
   > A cloud of dust indicates where the coyote jump occured, serving as a visual cue for making a split-second decision on which trajectory you think you are on.

-The examples in the following sections showcase different ways to make difficult movement more consistent, often by striving towards convergence, and sometimes at the cost of a small amount of time.
+The examples in the following sections showcase different ways I aim to make difficult movement more consistent, often by striving towards convergence, and sometimes at the cost of a small amount of time.

 ---